RobRendell/gTove/README.md

 * Add a GM-private JSON file per tabletop for saving GM-only data like hidden minis, text notes.
 * Hide/reveal minis and maps from/to players.
 * Remove minis and maps individually from the tabletop.
+* Align/scale a grid on a map.
+Required for fog of war.

 ## Plans/TODO

+* If you change the grid on an already-displayed map, it doesn't get refreshed.
+* Ensure map grid aligmnet pushpins remain on screen when they're not pinned.
+Also, would be nice if there was a way to adjust the grid distance between the two pushpins.
+* Adjust image opacity when aligning/scaling grid, in case pushpins or grid don't contrast enough with map.
 * Loading the scenario while events are being dispatched can cause the loading client to crash.
 * Interpolate mini movement actions from the network?
 * Tip over miniature to represent prone/dead/whatever.
-* Probably shouldn't be so easy to pan/rotate/elevate map.
-GM should be the only one who can, and they should have to unlock it first.
-* Align/scale a grid on a map.
-Required for fog of war.
-Make it optional - a map doesn't have to have a grid.
 * Top-down view for minis.
+* Have a textbox of letters/icons/emojis configurable in Tabletop, which become available to toggle on/off on minis to represent statuses or whatever.
 * Fog of war on maps with a grid defined.
 Add and remove fog of war per tile.
 * Due to httprelay.io relying on cookies, multiple tabs in the same browser are going to have issues.
 Its cookie doesn't appear to be httpOnly, so we might be able to hack it with javascript.